-The Minnesota Union Leadership Program (MULP) is in its seventh year, with new classes starting this fall.
+The Minnesota Union Leadership Program (MULP) is in its eighth year, with new classes starting this fall.

 This educational program is designed to help unions develop and strengthen leaders, equipping them with the knowledge and skills to address the challenges faced within the labor movement.
 Through six in-depth sessions scheduled over nine months, participants study the labor movement—where we have been, where we are, and where we are going.

 With each session, emerging and established union leaders build relationships and network with their fellow class members, using a participatory approach that values each other’s experiences and knowledge.
 Previous class members have come from multiple labor organizations and varied positions.